 Plan A, requiring a thesis or project, may be chosen by a student majoring in any field in which the master of arts degree is offered.
 Three units of credit are granted for the thesis or project, course 299, upon its acceptance by the student's thesis committee and the Graduate Council.
 Students will not be permitted to register for course 299 until they have received official notice of advancement to candidacy from the Office of the Graduate Division and have an officially appointed thesis or project committee.
 Theses or projects must be completed four weeks in advance of the date of the convocation at which the degree is to be conferred.
 Information as to specific requirements for typing, binding, number of copies, etc., may be obtained at the Office of the Graduate Division.

-Plan B, involving a comprehensive examination in lieu of a thesis, may be chosen by students majoring in education, business education, foreign languages, and mathematics.
+Plan B, involving a comprehensive examination in lieu of a thesis, may be chosen by students majoring in biology (teaching), education, business education, French (teaching), geography, mathematics, physical sciences, and Spanish (teaching).
 Dates at which comprehensive examinations in lieu of theses are given are determined by the department or division concerned.
 Results on comprehensive examinations must be reported to the Office of the Graduate Division by the department or division.
-Students majoring in education must pass the comprehensive examination to become eligible to take Education 295A-295B, the writing seminars required in their major concentration, or Education 299, the thesis course.

 7. FINAL APPROVAL:

 The student's graduate program of study as approved by the graduate adviser and the Graduate Council must be completed before the degree can be granted.
 An application for graduation must be filed in the Office of the Graduate Division four weeks in advance of the expected date of graduation.

 MASTER OF SCIENCE DEGREE

 GENERAL REQUIREMENTS

-Graduate programs leading to the master of science degree are designed to increase the professional competence of a student in his chosen occupation.
+Graduate programs leading to the master of science degree are designed to increase the professional competence of a student in his chosen field.
 They provide an opportunity for advanced and concentrated work in a specialized field and for training in the methods and techniques of research, thus developing the student's ability for independent self-directed study.
 The specific requirements for specialization within the major are stated in Part Three, Fields of Study and Courses of Instruction.

 1. COURSE AND UNIT REQUIREMENTS:

 - A. A minimum of 30 units in approved courses numbered 100 or above and the satisfactory completion of six units of directed field experience, course 296, as described below.
 All 30 or 36 units must have been earned within the seven-year period immediately preceding the date when all of the requirements for the degree are completed.
-In unusual circumstances, the student may petition for an extension of time.
-A student may be required to validate courses outside the seven-year period for recency by comprehensive examinations over their content or by substituting other aproved courses (already completed or to be completed) for out-dated courses. - B. A minimum of 12 units must be in 200-numbered courses, exclusive of course 296. - C. Minimum requirements for concentration in a major are 24 units of approved 100- and 200-numbered courses. - D. A minimum grade point average of 3.0 (B) on all postgraduate work taken at this college for the master's degree, including courses taken to remove deficiencies.
-Credit for courses in which a grade lower than "C" is received cannot be used to satisfy requirements for advanced degrees. - E. Twelve units of work must be earned after advancement to candidacy. - F. Not more than a total of 6 units may be in special study courses 199 and 298.
+A student will be required to validate courses outside the seven-year period for recency by comprehensive examinations over their content or by substituting other approved courses (already completed or to be completed) for outdated courses. - B. A minimum of 12 units must be in 200-numbered courses, exclusive of course 296. - C. Minimum requirement for concentration in a major, which in most departments is 24 units of approved 100- and 200-numbered courses. - D. A minimum grade point average of 3.0 (B) as follows: - (a) On all 100-numbered course work required to make up deficiencies. - (b) On all course work listed on the official master's degree program, including transfer courses and courses carried concurrently with or subsequently to transfer courses. - (c) On all 100- and 200-numbered courses taken at San Diego State College concurrently with or subsequently to the earliest course listed as a part of the official master's degree program. - E. A minimum of 12 units of work earned after advancement to candidacy. - F. Not more than a total of six units may be in special study courses, 199 and 298.
 2. RESIDENCE: